numpy/numpy/_randomgen/README.md

 This is a library and generic interface for alternative random generators in Python and NumPy.

+## Python 2.7 Support

+Release 1.16.0 is the final version that supports Python 2.7.
+Any bugs in v1.16.0 will be patched until the end of 2019.
+All future releases are Python 3, with an initial minimum version of 3.5.

 ## Compatibility Warning

 `RandomGenerator` does not support Box-Muller normal variates and so it not